-Ben is a Founding Partner of a new national non-profit called Education Civil Rights Now with the mission of establishing a constitutional right to a high quality public education for children in in multiple states across the nation.
+Ben is a Founding Director of a new national non-profit called Education Civil Rights Now with the mission of establishing a constitutional right to a high quality public education for children in in multiple states across the nation.
 Between 2017-2021 Ben ran Kids Coalition with a similar mission for the children of Los Angeles.

 Ben served as the advocacy and policy director for the non-profit Students Matter from 2014-2016 (where he earlier and later served on the board), coordinating the policy and legislative politics of California’s Vergara civil rights litigation.